 Open source:

-I am the maintainer of the popular liblo library for Open Sound Control, a co-maintainer for the RtMidi/RtAudio libraries with Gary Scavone, and I also maintain a small handful of Debian packages on the Science team, including Keras and Siconos.
+I am the maintainer of the popular liblo library for Open Sound Control, a contributor for the RtMidi/RtAudio libraries with Gary Scavone, and I also maintain a Debian package on the Science team, namely Siconos.

 My CV can be found here (PDF), please get in touch if you’ve got some great ideas!